Tamplier2911/WePartnerUp/README.md

 # We Partner Up

-This project is legendary study case.
+This project is legendary study case!

+> We're living the future so

 ## Tech Stack

-Typescript
+- Typescript
-React.js
+- React.js
-Emotion
+- Emotion
-Firebase
+- Firebase

 ## Deploy